-As Mathis and Jenny hoped for, and shared during the NHK tour, the move
+As Malachi and Jena hoped for, and shared during the NHK tour, the move

 to Las Vegas brought with it many big changes: a new apartment and car, new jobs

 (photo top-right was taken by Malachi on their wedding day)

 The transition wasn’t easy.
 Early work opportunities proved turbulent, presenting challenges socially and financially, but by the time of the visit, Jena had resumed classes toward a degree in Architecture, and Malachi had finished training needed to advance in his new tech services job.
 Along with pups Tipsy and Cordi (who took to Eiko right away!), the two were working to make a home.

 Above: Important family photos, especially of Malachi’s mom, who passed away